 Again, it would be best if you met the necessary criteria to qualify for this card.
 You get up to a $7000 credit limit with a 19.8% interest rate and an annual fee of $59.
-Just like the other unsecured cards, this is great for building your credit back up.
+Like the other unsecured cards, this is great for building your credit back up.
 Again, like the other CapitalOne Mastercards, this card has excellent benefits.

 Other Bad Credit Credit Card Options

 We’ve compiled a list of 7 great options for those with bad credit to consider.
-Some of the cards give instant approval, while some require applicants to meet specific criteria.
+Some cards give instant approval, while some require applicants to meet specific criteria.
 All the cards have different strengths and weaknesses, which each person must weigh individually.
 However, there is at least one card suitable for everyone.

 We previously mentioned Pre-Paid Credit Cards as an option for those with bad credit.
 A couple of prepaid options are the KOHO Prepaid Visa Card and the Scotiabank Prepaid Reloadable Visa.
 Both cards have minimal fees and are easily reloadable.

 Sometimes a credit card may not be what you need; if you need to consolidate some debt or need a large sum for an unexpected expense, you should check out bad credit personal loans for Canadians.

 Another option for those with bad credit is to go through a store to obtain a credit card.
 Most stores that hold credit cards typically allow individuals with bad credit to qualify.
 With these cards, you get great benefits for in-store purchases.
 However, they usually have high-interest rates along with annual fees.
 Check out a local store you shop out for more details!

 Finding a suitable credit card for your needs isn’t always easy for those with bad credit.
 Even worse, you find a credit card you think fits, but you get turned down.
 Here, we presented a list of credit cards with many companies offering guaranteed approval.